dssjoblom/rails-ansible-stack/README.md

 - move github key setup into site.yml (instead of listing it as a manual step here)
 - check Redis eviction policy
 - make sure the Mina script actually works with multiple envs
+- give admin role automatic use of specific services, so deploy scripts don't have to sudo

 Move the following playbook content into this Git repo as well: